There are two types of enrollment based fees as well as fees based on different application parameters.

 The non-refundable consolidated fee is used to provide students with a variety of opportunities and services that enhance the quality of the educational experience and facilitate the delivery of instruction by covering costs associated with the use of various in-class and e-learning instructional materials, supplies, and technologies, as well as student activities and student wellness.
 This fee helps ensure students receive a well-rounded educational experience that goes beyond the classroom.

 Students are encouraged to take advantage of the services being provided by the consolidated student fee.
-Regardless of delivery mode or location, all KPC students now are eligible to participate in student government on their respective campuses.
+Regardless of delivery mode or location, all KPC students are eligible to participate in student government on their respective campuses.
+All students can participate in the Student Wellness Program offered through the Kenai River Campus Health Clinic.

 There are no waivers for the KPC consolidated fee including no senior citizen waivers.